 No one ever wants to imagine themselves getting an illness or injury that leaves them incapacitated.
 Unfortunately, if you do not consider and plan for incapacity, you and your family could be much worse off if tragedy strikes.
 When an illness or an injury leaves you unable to communicate, make choices on your medical care, and manage your assets, having a plan in place will provide your family with the tools they need to act.

-Unsworth LaPlante, PLLC provides comprehensive assistance with incapacity planning to clients throughout Vermont.
+Unsworth LaPlante, PLLC provides comprehensive assistance with incapacity planning to clients throughout Vermont and in the Capital Region of New York.
 We will work with you to make the process of planning for tragedy as stress free as possible and to ensure that you can maintain autonomy and protect your family by putting a smart plan in place in advance.
-Give us a call today at 802-879-7133 to get personalized advice on incapacity planning and to get answers to your questions about planning for incapacity including:
+Give us a call today in Vermont at 802-879-7133 or in Albany, NY at (518) 389-6020 to get personalized advice on incapacity planning and to get answers to your questions about planning for incapacity including:

 - Why is incapacity planning important?

 - What should be part of an incapacity plan?

 - How can an incapacity planning lawyer help?

 Incapacity planning is very important because of the need to make provisions in advance for what will happen to you and your assets if something happens to you.
 Unexpected illnesses and injuries tragically strike every day and often leave people unable to communicate and express preferences for their medical choices.